 Skateboarding and graffiti are avenues through which urban youth reanimate this ancient conversation with the Earth.
 Their unapologetic expression stakes the claim of Azanians to remain connected to nature.
 Except now, nature has changed.
-It's urban.
+It's urban. ■ myself have never been able to find out precisely what feminism is: I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat, or a prostitute."

 A Nigerian woman takes a sewing class in Benin City, as part of a reintegration programme for trafficked women.
 Photo by Candace Feit, Reuters.
 Isoke Aikpitanyi (previous page).
 Photo by Silvia Morara.